 Sushi (寿司), Tempura (天婦羅), Ramen (ラーメン).
 What comes to mind when you think of Japanese cuisine?

 The three dishes above are irrefutable iconic, in fact, so recognizable that each has its own emoji! ???? ???? ????
 But did you know that they are recent creations from the last few hundred years?
 The nigiri sushi you may be familiar with began as a popular street food during the Edo period (1603 – 1868).
-Another street food, tempura was originally brought by Dutch traders and missionaries in the 16th century.
+Another street food, tempura was originally brought by Portuguese traders and missionaries in the 16th century.
 And ramen came from China in the early 20th century, a favorite among blue-collar workers in the post-war era (more on ramen).
 Despite Japan’s long history, tracing back to 10000 BC, many of the famous Japanese dishes known abroad are relatively new.